xonsh/xontrib-template/README.md

 * `.gitattributes` file to enable Github syntax highlighting for `*.xsh` files
 * `.gitignore` file with standard list of directories to ignore
 * `.github/workflow/push-test.yml` to automatically test the code using Github Actions
+* `.github/*_template.md` files to create Github templates for the text of issue and PR.
 * `MANIFEST.in` file to make Conda feedstock easily
 * `LICENSE` file with standard MIT license
 * `requirements.txt` file to make reference to xonsh on Github and promote xontrib